MicrosoftDocs/microsoft-365-docs/microsoft-365/bookings/power-automate-integration.md

 HTTP Error Codes while creating flows:

 - '401': Check for authentication related issues in your connection.
 - '403': Only Bookings admins can create appointment flows.
-See the first issue in Known issues and limitations above.
+See the first issue in "Known issues and limitations" above.
 - '403': Notification URL domain isn't part of the allowed list.
 - '429': More than the expected number of appointment flows have been created for a business.
-See the limit of five flows issues in the Known issues and limitations above.
+See the limit of five flows per Bookings mailbox in  "Known issues and limitations" above.
 - '500': This is an internal server error.
 Report this error to your support engineer and include the error details in the flow creation response.

 ## Frequently Asked Questions